Mingqi-Yuan/YuanRL/README.md

 </div>

-**YuanRL is a repository which provides Python implementations of the Reinforcement Learning (RL) algorithms.**
+**YuanRL is a repository which provides Python implementations of the Single-Agent Reinforcement Learning (SARL) and Multi-Agent Reinforcement Learning (MARL) algorithms.**

 # Installation
 Get the repository: